Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Methods

 \subsubsection{Printing samples with PBF-LB}

 Six bulk samples (8 $\times$ 8 $\times$ 5.5 mm$^3$) were fabricated on a stainless steel build plate with the Trumpf TruPrint 3000 PBF-LB system using the laser power and scanning velocity combinations in Table \ref{tab:PVcombos}.
-Previous work indicated that oxide-coated powder requires higher energy input than uncoated powder to achieve full melting \cite{nasa20, zhong, spierings}, so the experimental laser power and scanning velocity combinations favor higher energy input than suggested by empirical processing windows for Alloy 718 \cite{agrawal}, which is compositionally similar to Ni-20Cr.
+A schematic of the build plate is provided in \ref{sec:buildSetup}.
+In Table \ref{tab:PVcombos}, the volumetric energy density ($E$) is calculated as $E=\frac{P}{VHL}$, where $P$ is the laser power, $V$ is the scanning velocity, $H$ is the hatch spacing, and $L$ is the layer height.
+Previous work indicated that oxide-coated powder requires higher energy densities than uncoated powder to achieve full melting \cite{nasa20, zhong, spierings}, so the experimental laser power and scanning velocity combinations favor higher energy densities than suggested by empirical processing windows for Alloy 718 \cite{agrawal} and Alloy 625 \cite{criales2017laser}.
+Though these commercial alloys have a different composition from the Ni-20Cr feedstock, they serve as a useful point of reference for the selection of processing conditions since Ni-20Cr has not been studied extensively in the AM literature.
 A wide range of scanning velocities (200 mm/s $-$ 1600 mm/s) were selected to probe the effect of solidification time on the dispersoid characteristics in the as-fabricated samples (where higher scanning velocity generally yields a shorter solidification time).
+The scanning pattern was rotated by 67 degrees between layers.
 The oxygen content in the build chamber was maintained at less than 0.1\% to minimize the absorption of atmospheric oxygen into the melt pool.
 Other machine settings were held constant for all samples and are provided in Table \ref{tab:machineSettings}.